 In those days, tourism was a privilege almost entirely confined to the wealthy, who travelled largely for cultural exploration.
-One has to remember, the Greek and Roman upper classes were a people who prided themselves on artistic, scientific, and philosophical pursuits.
-It follows, then, that these early travelers largely sought to learn the arts, languages, and cultures of their destinations.
-Soon enough, traveling for leisure’s sake began to gain popularity popularity; from the Roman Empire arises some of the earliest examples of travel resorts and spas in the world.
-Though they documented their experiences most thoroughly, the elite Europeans were not the only ones traveling in the ancient times.
+One has to remember, the Greek and Roman upper classes were people who prided themselves on artistic, scientific, and philosophical pursuits.
+It follows, then, that these early travellers largely sought to learn the arts, languages, and cultures of their destinations.
+Soon enough, travelling for leisure’s sake began to gain popularity; from the Roman Empire arises some of the earliest examples of travel resorts and spas in the world.
+Though they documented their experiences most thoroughly, the elite Europeans were not the only ones travelling in ancient times.
 In eastern Asia, it was popular for nobles to travel across the countryside for the religious and cultural experience it offered, oftentimes stopping at temples and sacred sites during their travels.

 During the Middle Ages, travel took on a new meaning.
 Although leisurely travel was still reserved for the upper class, it became more and more common for members of the upper and even lower classes to embark on pilgrimages.
 Most of the major religions at the time, including the Islamic, Judaic, and Christian traditions, encouraged their practitioners to conduct pilgrimages.
 Largely unaided by technology, most of these journeys were done on foot, often occasionally with a beast of burden to carry supplies.
 The wealthy were able to afford other forms of travel including horseback and ship.
 Furthermore, the Middle Ages saw the emergence of connected shipping routes.
 As ports grew, travel opportunities increased, and the dock was typically the start of any long-distance travel during the Middle Ages.

-The Grand Tour remained a popular cultural phenomenon amongst the rich until the 1840’s, which saw the advent of the first widespread railway system across system Europe.
-Immediately, this innovation opened the possibility of embarking on a Grand Tour to the middle classes, and soon it became more popular for middle and even working class citizens to travel for leisure.
+The Grand Tour remained a popular cultural phenomenon amongst the rich until the 1840s, which saw the advent of the first widespread railway system across system Europe.
+Immediately, this innovation opened the possibility of embarking on a Grand Tour to the middle classes, and soon it became more popular for middle and even working-class citizens to travel for leisure.
 More importantly, the implementation of railway systems across Europe and the United States positioned the world for the Industrial Revolution.
-The United Kingdom is often cited as the first country to actively promote leisure time to its industrial class, and as a result the country had a strong impact on the early development of the tourism industry.
-One hugely influential player in the history of travel and tourism was Englishmen Thomas Cook, who established the first ever travel agency to provide ‘inclusive individual travel’ in the 1840’s.
-This means that travelers move independently in their travels, but all the food, lodging, and travel expenses were set at a fixed price for a predetermined length of time.
-This allowed travelers to take any route they fancied throughout Europe without having to ascertain food or lodging ahead of time.
-This fact, coupled with the falling ticket prices of railways, meant that long distance travel was dramatically cheaper and faster than ever before.
-This not only further lowered the barriers to leisure travel, but also drastically increased the incidences of business related travel.
+The United Kingdom is often cited as the first country to actively promote leisure time to its industrial class, and as a result, the country had a strong impact on the early development of the tourism industry.
+One hugely influential player in the history of travel and tourism was Englishmen Thomas Cook, who established the first-ever travel agency to provide ‘inclusive individual travel’ in the 1840s.
+This means that travellers move independently in their travels, but all the food, lodging, and travel expenses were set at a fixed price for a predetermined length of time.
+This allowed travellers to take any route they fancied throughout Europe without having to ascertain food or lodging ahead of time.
+This fact, coupled with the falling ticket prices of railways, meant that long-distance travel was dramatically cheaper and faster than ever before.
+This not only further lowered the barriers to leisure travel but also drastically increased the incidences of business-related travel.
 As one can imagine, Cook’s Tours became massively popular, and the company remains successful today as the Thomas Cook Group.

-In short, the introduction of a widespread railway system gifted a massive boost to the tourism industry; this boon would largely reflect that the airplane would have in the early-20th century.
-More so than any other technological development, the airplane opened the floodgates of mass international tourism.
-Behemoth multinational airlines such as Pan Am, Delta, and American Airlines arose during the 1900’s, and suddenly the physical boundaries between cities were rendered useless.
-It has become possible for a traveller to get nearly anywhere on the globe in less than 48 hours, for a price that most middle and working class members can achieve.
+In short, the introduction of a widespread railway system gifted a massive boost to the tourism industry; this boon would largely reflect that the aeroplane would have in the early-20th century.
+More so than any other technological development, the aeroplane opened the floodgates of mass international tourism.
+Behemoth multinational airlines such as Pan Am, Delta, and American Airlines arose during the 1900s, and suddenly the physical boundaries between cities were rendered useless.
+It has become possible for a traveller to get nearly anywhere on the globe in less than 48 hours, for a price that most middle and working-class members can achieve.